binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 4. Do you provide access to logs, if so what sort of access to what sort of logs?

    If you don't have access to logs, then you are flying blind, you have no idea what is happening around you.
 How much does the CSP strip out of the logs before they allow you to view them?
 It is really important to weigh up what you will have visibility of, what you will not have visibility of, in order to work out where you may be vulnerable.
 Can the CSP provide guarantees that those vulnerable areas are taken care of by them?
 Make sure you are comfortable with the amount of visibility you will and will not have up front, as unless you make sure blind spots are covered, then you could be unnecessarily opening yourself up to be attacked.
+Some of the CSPs log aggregators could be [flaky for example](https://read.acloud.guru/things-you-should-know-before-using-awss-elasticsearch-service-7cd70c9afb4f).

    With the likes of machine instances and network components, you should be taking the same responsibilities as you would if you were self hosting.
 I addressed these in the VPS and Network chapters under the Lack of Visibility subsections.